jacobp24/bookworm_rec/docs/Functional_Specifications.md

 ### Bob Books Use Case 2:
-**OBJECTIVE: ** Wants to find books similar to a the book the Hunger Games.
+**OBJECTIVE:** Wants to find books similar to the book the Hunger Games.

 - **User:** Accesses recommendation tool
 - **System:** Displays a drop down box asking how they want to search (Author_Similar,  Author_Favorite, Title, Plot, Genre)